Washington

 AEP Energy

 Ohio-based AEP Energy signed a long-term renewable energy purchase agreement in May 2021 for power from a massive 1,400-megawatt (MW) solar farm in northern Indiana.
 The project spans over 12,000 acres in Starke and Pulaski counties.
+AEP has signed two other contracts, Sculpin and Lake Trout, to deploy 425 MW of utility solar power in Indiana, expected to generate over 880,000 MW of clean energy each year.

 AES Indiana

 As part of a commitment to expand its energy generation resources, AES Indiana has invested in several solar projects across the state, which are either already in operation or currently under development.
 One such project is a 20 MW solar farm at the Indianapolis International Airport completed in 2015.
-There’s also the recently acquired 195 MW solar project in Clinton County, which is expected to begin operation in 2023.Along with investing in solar, AES has also stated it will retire two of its four coal-burning units at Petersburg Generating Station by 2023.
-The utility has also stopped using coal at two other plants.

 Vectren Energy